 The Department of History, Political Science, and Sociology seeks to give all students an understanding of human society, its history, and its present condition from a Christian perspective, and it seeks to develop in students an awareness of their appropriate role in that society.
 The department offers majors in history, political science, and sociology for students who wish to concentrate in those fields and selected minors in related professional fields.
 Courses offered by the department contribute to preparation for graduate study and for careers in research, law, business, government service, the ministry, library work, journalism, editing, public or applied history, and education, among others.

-Students who wish to gain certification to teach social studies should be aware that the combination of college core courses, secondary education requirements, the major requirements, and related social studies courses adds up to more than 135 credit hours.
-This requires careful scheduling and coordination with both the adviser and the education department.
+Students who wish to gain certification to teach social studies should be aware that the combination of college core courses, secondary education requirements (see the requirements for the Social Studies Education major on p.
+80), the major requirements, and related social studies courses adds up to at least 135 credit hours.
+This requires careful scheduling and coordination with both the advisor and the education department.
 It may be difficult or impossible to fit these requirements into eight semesters.
 Students also must achieve a 3.0 GPA and pass the pre-professional skills test before being admitted to candidacy to the professional education program.
 Geneva College is not responsible for students who will not be certified because of failure to meet certification requirements at the time of graduation.

 The department provides leadership in the development of a pre-law studies minor which involves courses in various disciplines, and which serves to introduce students to the basic tenets of the legal profession.
-See page 95.
+See page 93.